-- Three clients who had substantial sums stolen from their brokerage accounts by a broker-dealer’s financial advisors in a high-stakes FINRA customer arbitration;
+- After a week of trial, obtaining a highly favorable settlement for three clients that had substantial sums stolen from their brokerage accounts by a broker-dealer’s financial advisors in a high-stakes FINRA customer arbitration.

 Anthony is licensed to practice in California and New York.